 The surgeon will determine whether rhinoplasty may be performed with the patient under general anesthesia or local anesthesia with sedation.
 If major modifications to the nose are involved, the surgeon will likely choose open rhinoplasty technique.
 For more subtle changes, closed rhinoplasty may be performed.

 For open rhinoplasty, the surgeon will create an incision across the columella, which is the narrow strip dividing the nostrils.
 Through the incision, the surgeon will lift the soft tissue in order to access and reshape the underlying nasal structures.

 On the other hand, in case of closed rhinoplasty, several tiny incisions will be placed inside the nose to make the improvements.
 This will create no external scars.
 Closed rhinoplasty is less invasive and the patient will have a faster recovery.

 Cartilage grafting is sometimes a part of rhinoplasty procedure to augment the nasal structure.
 If the septum is deviated, it will be straightened surgically and the surgeon may reduce the internal projections to improve breathing ability.
 Once the surgeon has reshaped the nose as required, the overlying skin and tissue will be re-draped delicately and the incisions will be closed.

-Outstanding and reliable plastic surgeons Dr. Fiala and Dr. Rhee receive patients from Orlando, Altamonte Springs, FL, and other cities and neighborhoods in this geographical region for rhinoplasty.
+Outstanding and reliable plastic surgeon Dr. Fiala receives patients from Orlando, Altamonte Springs, FL, and other cities and neighborhoods in this geographical region for rhinoplasty.